iannnus/hello-world/README.md

 # hello-world

-I've nothing to say but I noticed that we have so that's it !
+I've nothing to say but I noticed that we have to do it, so that's it !